sahandevs/JumpKingPlus/_docs/modding/screens.md

 The scrolling texture is usually used for **clouds or birds** flying in the distance (*behind the player*).

 The scrolling images are managed by an .xml file, that determines their texture, position, velocity and layer mode (see example scroll.xml above).
-The texture name should be the same of the name file.
+The texture name should be the same as the name file.
 Which means if you created a new scrolling texture called `clouds.xnb` the name of the texture inside the scroll setting file should be `<texture>clouds</texture>`.

 ![Scrolling](https://raw.githubusercontent.com/Phoenixx19/JumpKingPlus/www/workshop/files/scroll.png)